astronomer/docs/astro/env-vars-astro.md

 ### Edit or delete existing values

 After you set an environment variable key, only the environment variable value can be modified.
-While you can modify environment variables that are set as **Secret**, however, the secret variable value is never shown.
-When you modify a secret environment variable, you are prompted to enter a new value.
+You can modify environment variables that are set as **Secret**, but the existing secret variable value is never shown.
+When you modify a secret environment variable, the existing value is erased and you are prompted to enter a new value.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.